CtrlK

 Completeness

-Explicitly answers both what (setting up JMeter, creating scripts, configuring load tests, running tests) AND when ('Use when you need to set up JMeter performance testing for a Java project') with clear trigger guidance at the start.
+Clearly answers both what (creating JMeter scripts, configuring load tests, running performance tests) and when ('Use when you need to set up JMeter performance testing for a Java project') with explicit trigger guidance at the start.

 3 / 3